-This moment is portrayed using a long, or establishing shot so that the audience can absorb all of the complexities of the scene within a few seconds, even if they don’t realize it’s happening.
+This moment is portrayed using a long, or establishing shot so that the audience can absorb all of the complexities of the scene within a few seconds, even if they don’t realize it.
 Story-wise, we see the sun coming up as well as Nosferatu’s reaction to it.
 Then, to deepen the tension of the moment, loose framing is used to show he has room to move from the bed to the window in order to investigate the sunrise, therefore sparing the life of the woman in the bed, but he is still in a decision-making state, so the audience is kept on their toes.
-Since this is an establishing shot, there are multiple items and plains in focus, but it is not a busy scene.
+Since this is an establishing shot, there are multiple items and plains in focus, and yet it is not a busy scene.
 We still understand what is important (the sun coming up, Nosferatu’s reaction, and the woman’s unmoving body) and are not distracted by the trivial items that surround them.
 Also, the fact that the camera is in a neutral position allows us to be eyelevel with Nosferatu and the window, making our recognition of what is going on clearer.

-All of this camera work is important, but what allows these particular shots to occur is the blocking of the figures within the scene.
+All of this camera work is important, but what allows these particular shots to be effective is the blocking of the figures within the scene.
 Nosferatu and his victim are both pushed to the left of the frame.
-This makes it seem like she is cornered by him and has no way of escaping.
+This makes it seem like she is cornered by him and has no way to escape.
 He is higher than her to show his dominance and her vulnerability.
 The fact that his hands are touching her, but her hands are not touching him also plays into this power structure.
-It almost makes the audience uncomfortable to watch because it is such an intimate position in such a cramped corner.
+It makes the audience uncomfortable because it’s such an intimate position in such a cramped corner.
 What adds to the uncomfortable feeling is that we cannot see her face.
 We have no confirmation of life or death.
 Then, when we turn our attention to Nosferatu, we see only his profile and realize that he is lost in his own thoughts.
-This, along with the distinct line of his jaw, leads us back to the window.
+This, along with the distinct line of his jaw, are other features that lead us back to the window.